 No data are ever passed on to third parties except where a criminal act is involved.
 Remember this: if you decide to be an arsehole, you have waived any rights you have under GDPR the rest of the time.

 Although I do not have the ability to resolve an IP address to an individual, ISPs most certainly do, and I will not hesitate to report the IP address to the respective ISP of any arsehole who attempts unauthorised log ins or who sends abusive comments.
-Any self-righteous gripe that arsehole thinks they might have after that is between the arsehole and his or her ISP.
+After that, it’s between you and your ISP.

 A similar thing goes for dashcam footage and stills – even though this does not really come under GDPR.
 I cannot identify individuals from the dashcam data.
 However, the Police can, so if there is video evidence of you behaving like a prat and you try to play the GDPR card, it will be between you and them – with the video footage I’ve passed on playing right on the table in the interview room.